CSF total protein

 An abnormal protein level in the CSF suggests a problem in the central nervous system.

-Increased protein level may be a sign of a tumor, bleeding, nerve inflammation, or injury.
+An increased protein level may be a sign of a tumor, bleeding, nerve inflammation, infection or injury.
 A blockage in the flow of spinal fluid can cause the rapid buildup of protein in the lower spinal area.

 Rosenberg GA.
 Brain edema and disorders of cerebrospinal fluid circulation.
 In: Jankovic J, Mazziotta JC, Pomeroy SL, Newman NJ, eds.
 Bradley and Daroff's Neurology in Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier; 2022:chap 88.